Exploring Yoga Styles and Instructors: From Gentle Guidance to Intense Bikram Workouts

-Some instructors are very soft spoken and gentle, others are a bit more aggressive and push you harder.
+Some instructors are very soft spoken and gentle, others are a bit more assertive and push you harder.
 It reminds me of that one time I covered a pilates class after teaching Zumba and how intense and hardcore I was with that group.
 It’s no surprise that nearly half of them walked out of my class.
 At that point, I had no business trying to teach that format.
 In fact, I’d say that I still have no business trying to teach any mind and body formats.

 In the different classes I’ve noticed that some instructors provide more guidance and coaching while others just move along with the practice and let you do your own thing.
 These folks preach that yoga is your practice and nothing is “wrong” to do.
 Though some are definitely more involved in helping you than others.
 It’s just like zumba, strength, bjj or any other teachable format.
 Instructors have different styles and personalities.

 I remember my wife telling me that Bikram was a much longer class and very difficult for her, but I didn’t really know the difference at all.
-At My Living Yoga they condense it down to an hour and given how close I came to death, I’m perfectly okay with that.
+At My Living Yoga they condense it down to an hour and given how close I came to my limit, I’m perfectly okay with that.

 I realized yesterday that though Yoga is Yoga, there is a major difference between Vinyasa and Bikram.
-We didn’t do any flows or sun salutions or whatever they are called.
+We didn’t do any flows or sun salutations or whatever they are called.
 It was a series of poses and seems to be more structured rather than freestyle.

 Be the first to comment